Arachni/arachni/external/scripts/README.md

 An explanation of each file follows.

-## install.sh
+## build.sh

-* Creates a directory environment to host a fresh Arachni installation
+* Creates a directory structure to host a fresh environment
-* Donwloads all system library dependencies and installs them in the environment
+* Donwloads all library dependencies and installs them in the environment
 * Donwloads Ruby and installs it in the environment
 * Configures Ruby and installs a few vital gems
-* Tests and installs Arachni
+* Tests and installs Arachni in the environment

 The created environment is self-sufficient in providing the required runtimes for Arachni and can be moved between systems of identical architecture without issue.

 ```
-             Arachni installer (experimental)
+            Arachni builder (experimental)
             ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

- It will download and install all dependencies, configure the environment and install Arachni itself.
+ It will create an environment, download and install all dependencies in it, configure it and install Arachni itself in it.

      by Tasos Laskos <tasos.laskos@gmail.com>
 -------------------------------------------------------------------------

-Usage: install.sh [installation directory]
+Usage: build.sh [build directory]

-Installation directory defaults to './arachni'.
+Build directory defaults to 'arachni'.

 If at any point you decide to cancel the process, re-running the script will continue from the point it left off.